anth-volk/egaki/README.md

 While practicing code on my phone while commuting, I found it annoying to continuously be forced to switch between the standard keyboard, symbols selector, advanced symbols pane, and formatting tools, and wondered if emoji, if formatted correctly in a purpose-built mobile terminal emulator, could provide a mobile-first development experience.
 While this project will not be building said mobile terminal application, it will attempt to simulate the experience.

 ## Follow Along!
 While building this project, I'll be writing more in-depth about the experience, the project's design choices, and what this language might actually look like on mobile.
-A link to this writing will be provided here after the first post is published.
+The first post in the series is available [here](https://medium.com/@anth-volk/building-an-emoji-programming-language-why-and-how-31c80167b264).

 ## Roadmap
 _Note: This roadmap will evolve as the project grows_